ars9ne/L0SybilKiller/README.md

 Overview

 This SybilKiller focuses on clustering blockchain transaction data to identify patterns and potential Sybil addresses.
 The process involves data collection, preprocessing, feature scaling, clustering using the K-Means algorithm, and analysis of the resulting clusters.
+All verified addresses through the API can be found in the "checked_addresses" folder in this repository, with each verified address and their connections to each other listed in CSV files.

 Features